railwayapp/docs/src/docs/how-to/use-the-public-api.md

 title: Use the Public API
 ---

 The Railway public API is built with GraphQL and is the same API that powers the Railway dashboard.

+Use the Public API to integrate Railway into your CI/CD pipelines and other workflows.

+## Understanding GraphQL

 If you haven't used GraphQL before, here are a few resources to get started: